hccngu/MeTNet/README.md

 ### Quickstart
 Our code will be open-sourced soon.
 You can use Few-COMM in your experiments.
-The data format of FEW-COMM is the same as that of FEW-NERD, so you can use the data loading pipeline for [FEW-NERD](https://ningding97.github.io/fewnerd/).
+The data format of FEW-COMM is the same as that of FEW-NERD, so you can use the DataLoader in [FEW-NERD](https://ningding97.github.io/fewnerd/).
 Currently, the benchmarks on the FEW-COMM dataset are as follows:

 | FEW-COMM | 5-way 1-shot | 5-way 5-shot | 10-way 1-shot | 10-way 5-shot |
 | ---| ---| ---| ---| ---|